shettysach/shettysach.github.io/markdown/01_render.md

 # Rendering math and highlighting code

-This section explains how the blog renders math and highlights syntax, using only static HTML and CSS.
+This article explains how the blog renders math and highlights syntax, using static HTML and CSS.
-The relevant code for this section is located [`here`](https://github.com/shettysach/shettysach.github.io/blob/main/src/syntex.rs).
+The relevant code for this section can be found [here](https://github.com/shettysach/shettysach.github.io/blob/main/src/syntex.rs).

 ---